Showing posts with label multi pitch rock climbing. Show all posts

 Jackie and Friends, The Trapps, The Gunks

 Such a stellar day for my first trad lead in the Gunks!
-I've second several routes at the Gunks, but this was my first time leading at the Gunks and it was a most memorable day for me!
+I've second several routes at the Gunks many times, but this was my first time leading at the Gunks and it was a most memorable day for me!
 I lead the 1st pitch of Betty and Nicole lead the 2nd pitch.
 For the second pitch we took the variation up instead of the chimney.
 At the finish there were a lot of horizontal cracks which makes the rock look like its stacked - these made for lots of good hand jams!
 A route doesn't have to be a 'crack climb' in order to utilize its crack(s) as a hold.
 If you know how to jam, it can make a lot of the climbs easier.

 Richard and Alisa paired up to climb Belly Roll and Easy Overhang.
 Afterwards the four of us checked out Rock and Snow as well as the Rock and Snow Annex.
 Then sat down for drinks and dinner at the Schazti's Pub & Bier Garden of New Paltz.